andreasgrill/onekeyboard/README.md

 After you have successfully swapped the two keys, you just need to install autohotkey and start the [mac.ahk][ahk] script.
 If you don't use a German keyboard layout, you probably want to adjust the [mac.ahk][ahk] script to map special characters (such as `[](){}?@<>`) to the correct position.
 You are welcome to do so and create a pull request :)

+### Todo aka What's next?
+ * Splitting the ahk script in multiple scripts to
+ * support other layouts (English, Spanish, ...)
+ * Shortcuts for other applications

 [ahk]: https://github.com/andi-w00t/onekeyboard/blob/master/scripts/german/mac.ahk
 [reg]: https://github.com/andi-w00t/onekeyboard/blob/master/registry-ctrlswap/ctrlswap.reg
 [ktw]: https://github.com/andi-w00t/onekeyboard/blob/master/keytweak-ctrlswap/ctrlswap.ktw